doguyilmaz/use-typewriter-animation/ROADMAP.md

 - ✅ **Performance monitoring** with real-time metrics and scheduler integration
 - ✅ **Time-sliced animations** for better responsiveness in concurrent mode

-**Next Steps:** Phase 4 (Enhanced UX & Accessibility) - ARIA support, keyboard navigation, and inclusive design.
+**Next Steps:** All core modernization phases complete!
+The library now provides a modern, performant, accessible, and production-ready typewriter animation solution for React applications.

 ---